TexZK/TDA8425_emu/README.md

 I designed two *biquad* filters around such frequencies, with the help of the [TDA8425_shelving.py](doc/TDA8425_shelving.py) Python script.

-I chose full biquad for both filters, to maintain separation of concerns, despite a few added useless computations (*a2* and *b2* are unused).
+I chose *bi-linear* instead of *bi-quadratic* for both filters, to maintain separation of concerns.

-Furthermore, it looks like the *T-filter* has a second-order frequency response for bass control, which can be factored into the bass biquad itself.
+Furthermore, it looks like the *T-filter* has an additional second-order frequency response for bass control, which can be factored into a dedicated biquad filter.
 I have some ideas about how to design such a bass shelving filter with resonance around 40 Hz, but for now I will stick to the simpler *specified* design.